muslimmoha05/beginner-python-projects/README.md

 This project is licensed under the **MIT License** — free to use, modify, and share.

----

-## ⭐ Support the Project

-If you find this useful, feel free to:

-* ⭐ Star the repository
-* 🍴 Fork it
-* 🧑‍🤝‍🧑 Share it with beginners

----

-If you want, I can also generate:

 ✔ A README for the **number-guessing-game**
 ✔ A CONTRIBUTING.md
 ✔ A CODE-OF-CONDUCT.md